Aliases for LEF1 Gene

 GeneCards Summary for LEF1 Gene

-LEF1 (Lymphoid Enhancer-Binding Factor 1) is a Protein Coding gene.
-Diseases associated with LEF1 include skin pilomatrix carcinoma and odontoma.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+LEF1 (Lymphoid Enhancer Binding Factor 1) is a Protein Coding gene.
+Diseases associated with LEF1 include Pilomatrixoma and Cll/Sll.
+Among its related pathways are Adherens junction and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is TCF7L2.